GITAM School of Architecture: Academics

-It offers Bachelor of Architecture (B. Arch.) and Master of Architecture (M. Arch.).
+It offers Bachelor of Architecture (B. Arch.) and Master of Architecture (M. Arch.) and a PhD Programme.

 Admission

-Admissions to the under graduate programme is through the Joint Entrance Examination (JEE) or NATA conducted by the Council of Architecture.
+Admissions to the undergraduate programme is through the Joint Entrance Examination (JEE) or NATA conducted by the Council of Architecture.
 Foreign nationals, non-resident Indians (NRIs) and persons of Indian origin (PIOs) candidates are eligible to apply and should have qualifications from the foreign boards/universities recognized as equivalent by the Association of Indian Universities (AIU) to be shortlisted for further evaluations.

 Facilities

-The present campus has two non A.C. hostels which are in the campus.
-One is for boys, another for girls.

-Library

-Both GSA Library and Knowledge Resource Centre in GITAM holds knowledge resources predominantly related to architecture.
-The entire library collection including the CD-ROM and online databases which are made available through the institute’s network.
-Users can access the online databases, Digital library and find out the real-time availability of library materials from their own computer terminals.
-The library offers a high range of information services set to the highest professional standards.
-The library resource includes over 300 books which are related to fields of architecture, 75 journals (25 foreign and 50 Indian) specific to the academic and research needs of the academic community and over 5000 selective e-journals in full-text.
+At GITAM, we are committed to providing good infrastructure that supports the diverse needs of our architecture students.
+Our facilities are designed to foster innovation and hands-on learning, preparing students to excel in the architecture profession.
+Our Facilities include Maker Space including 3D Printing and Laser cutting machines, Materials Museum, M.Arch resource center, Gallery, Digital Lab, Image Lab, Climatology Lab, Library and Cafe.

+The Campus provides modern and well-equipped hostel facilities, student dinning, knowledge resource center, sports, gym and medical facilities.